Princess and I: Plot

 The story continues and Shivaji invites Jao to the meeting with very important people of the Eastern Kingdom.
 His mother, Ashi Behati shows up with Dorji, but was hiding, she just wanted to witness what was going on from afar.
 There he meets Priam, and he reveals to Jao that he is his biological father.
 For proof, Priam hands Jao a letter that Ashi Behati wrote while she was pregnant with Jao.
 Ashi married Dasho Kencho so Jao would not be stripped from his title.
 Ashi Behati did not love Dasho Kencho, she only loved Priam.

-One day, Gino calls his mother.
-He tells her that he would like to stay in America with her and their family.
-Alicia asks if it would be with Mikay, and Gino slowly replies with a no. Alicia asks him why, and that she was sure Mikay would be hurt when she finds about that he was leaving.
-He then reveals that he was already acting cold towards her, getting her to be mad at him so that it wouldn't be too hard on her part to say goodbye.
-Alicia tells Gino to think about it, but it seems Gino's decision was already final.